 Starting a blog could be a great choice for an introvert looking to build a full-time income.
 With revenue from ads and affiliate deals, building a sustainable business through blogging isn’t as difficult as you think.

 You can check out this article on setting up a blog to make money.

 This field is also in high demand and is an excellent choice for introverts.
 Most hours are spent maintaining social media accounts in addition to producing and maintaining content.

 These are just some of the many possible jobs for introverts.
 Remember that you should enjoy whatever job it is you choose to do.
 Having a well-written resume is the first step to landing your dream job.
-Introverts tend to be humble but when it comes to writing your resume, you need to ensure you bring attention to your accomplishments.
+Introverts tend to be humble, but you need to ensure you bring attention to your accomplishments on your resume.

 Zipjob offers resume writing services that are guaranteed to land you more interviews.
 You can even get a free resume review.

 Good luck with your job search!